pavelisp/one-repo-deploy/README.md

 - For example: a DigitalOcean VPS running Express on port 80

-## Option 2: Splitting them apart

-Host the Express API on one machine, and the React app on another.
-This will be covered by the CDA.

-- For example: React app served by Netlify, API server running on a DigitalOcean VPS

 ### To Deploy in Heroku

 1. Download the Heroku CLI